jrast/littlefs-python/docs/examples/index.rst

     :options:

     >>> with fs.open('hardware.txt', 'w') as fh:
-    ...     fh.write(b'BoardVersion:1234\n')
+    ...     fh.write('BoardVersion:1234\n')
-    ...     fh.write(b'BoardSerial:001122\n')
+    ...     fh.write('BoardSerial:001122\n')
     18
     19

-Note that all files are opened in binary mode, therefore you must pass :class:`bytes` to the write function.
 File- and foldernames are encoded as ASCII.
 File handles of littlefs can be used as normal file handles, using a context manager ensures that the file is closed as soon as the :code:`with` block is left.

 Let's create some more files in a configuration folder: